Ahshante/Ahshante/README.md

 ### Hi I'm Ahshante 👋

-## I'm a extroverted introvert and I love to learn!
+## I'm an extroverted introvert and I love to learn!

 - 🔭 I’m currently working on my life!
 Trying to learn new skills and building a better future for myself!
 - 🌱 I’m currently learning about frontend coding!
 I am a newbie!